kiwi0fruit/ultimate-question/articles/db.md

 Hence, it's a relatively simple model that generates complex structures.
 This assumption may even facilitate the discovery of the first OEE model (or may not).
 But I digress.
 Within the framework of the cosmogonic myth, we will simply believe that the universe is described by such simplest OEE model.

+Let's note what properties of the OEE model can be confidently assumed.
+Obviously it obeys the postulates of the natural selection: individuals and (are?) environment aka ontology, reproduction aka doubling, heredity, variation aka random, selection aka death.
+In more details:

+* Population of individuals and the environment.
+The individuals themselves are part of the environment for other individuals.
+* Reproduction: each individual has a potential to reproduce itself.
+At least it has a potential to double the number of approximate copies of itself.
+* Heredity: properties of the individuals are inherited in reproduction.
+* Variation: when the individual reproduces itself, the reproduction does not occur precisely but with changes that are partly random/spontaneous (under a given set of postulates).
+* Natural selection: the individuals that are more adapted to the environment survive more often.

+As noted by Karl Popper the theory of evolution is a theory of **gradual changes** that does not permit spontaneous appearance of monsters such as [Boltzmann brain](https://en.wikipedia.org/wiki/Boltzmann_brain).

 ## My contribution to the Open ended evolution research program